 Eat in the street.

 No, this is not a joke.
-The food sold in the streets of Vietnam may be the most delicious street food you’ve ever tasted!
+The food sold in the streets of Vietnam may be the most delicious street food in Vietnam you’ve ever tasted!
 Equally important is the fact the street food is really cheaper than the meals you can enjoy in the restaurants.
 Additionally, you can witness the process of food preparation right in front of you.
 Some of the best street specialties are local meat sandwiches (banh mi), the traditional beef and noodle soup named pho, as well as donuts and bananas.
 Most of them you can get for about 20,000 VND!

 Choose the low-cost Vietnamese flights.